mickfuzz/phd4/_posts/thesis_chapters/2024-6-7-Culture.md

  - to serve other researchers undertaking similar work using activity theory and design based approach
  - to help practitioners be research informed

+ There is alignment with other research in terms of how

+ - authenticity of tools can be problematic and needs design adaptation, often black boxing
+ - this process merits attention and alignment with overall project aims of the designer
+ - Challenges encoutered by students in tool use can result in productive and creative responses in development of productin cultu4res (explored later)
+ - ideally emergent and producing a culture series of

 <!-- Transistion - When designing with learner agency in mind.
 Some of the following may help -->